 If you like seeing those CR’s (credits) next to your bill, then you’ll love what happens after a home solar power installation.
 Below is an example of a real power bill following a solar energy installation in Alberta from Kuby Renewable Energy.
 This client longer pays for electricity or any of the other painful fees.

-The key items to note are highlighted ignorance.
+The key items to note are highlighted orange.
 As you can see, the transmission charge is pretty close to $0.00 since very little energy was imported this month.
 The distribution charge you see almost entirely due to the fixed rate which is applied per day.
 As mentioned earlier, the distribution charge will never scale to $0.00 due to the fixed daily charge.

 The key difference between your power bill with and without solar is the Microgeneration Credit.
 This credit related to how much energy is holdback to the grid for the given period (on this particular bill, the microgeneration credit is listed for the previous 3.5 months).